 We achieve our mission through the following focus areas:

-Science: Expanding our knowledge and understanding of the natural wonders, biodiversity, and unique ecosystems with which this landscape is endowed by actively supporting and participating in scientific and historical investigation, as well as advocating for the inclusion of Indigenous knowledge in land management decision-making.
-Our science-based initiatives include working with our conservation partners to conduct climate change research, developing a holistic Science and Monitoring plan for the Monument, as well as launching a climate change mitigation campaign aimed at raising awareness and inspiring action related to the protection of Grand Staircase-Escalante National Monument and all public lands.
+Science: Expanding our knowledge and understanding of the natural wonders, biodiversity, and unique ecosystems with which this landscape is endowed by participating in scientific inquiry and historical investigation, as well as advocating for the inclusion of Indigenous knowledge in land management decision-making.
+Our science-based initiatives include working with our conservation partners to conduct climate change research, developing a holistic Science and Monitoring plan for the Monument, as well as conducting advocacy work and media campaigns aimed at raising awareness and inspiring action related to the protection of Grand Staircase-Escalante National Monument and all public lands.

-Education: Providing places and spaces where people can meet, exchange ideas, and learn from one another, and in so doing, collectively create the knowledge and expertise needed to create more support for Monument protections and respectful visitation, as well as deepen our collective understanding of Indigenous communities and their connection to the landscape.
+Education: Providing places and spaces (virtual and in-person) where people can meet, exchange ideas, and learn from one another, and in so doing, collectively create the knowledge and expertise needed to create more support for Monument protections and respectful visitation, as well as deepen our collective understanding of Indigenous communities and their connection to the landscape.

 Honor the land.
 Learn its lessons.

 This vision serves as our roadmap for the future and provides the strategic framework for our programs and initiatives.

 - Wonder.
 Grand Staircase is a place unlike anywhere in the world.
 We seek to inspire curiosity and learning through our work.